hashicorp/terraform-provider-azurerm/website/docs/r/nginx_certificate.html.markdown

 * `name` - (Required) The name which should be used for this Nginx Certificate.
 Changing this forces a new Nginx Certificate to be created.

-* `nginx_deployment_id` - (Required) The ID of the Nginx Deployment to use this certificate.
+* `nginx_deployment_id` - (Required) The ID of the Nginx Deployment that this Certificate should be associated with.
 Changing this forces a new Nginx Certificate to be created.

 * `certificate_virtual_path` - (Required) Specify the path to the cert file of this certificate.
 Changing this forces a new Nginx Certificate to be created.

 * `key_virtual_path` - (Required) Specify the path to the key file of this certificate.
 Changing this forces a new Nginx Certificate to be created.

-* `key_vault_secret_id` - (Required) Specify the ID of the KeyVault secrete for this certificate.
+* `key_vault_secret_id` - (Required) Specify the ID of the Key Vault Secret for this certificate.
 Changing this forces a new Nginx Certificate to be created.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Nginx Certificate.
+* `id` - The ID of this Nginx Certificate.

 ## Timeouts